 Put theory into practice on work placements and volunteering opportunities.
 Students have worked in a wide variety of places including: Camp America, animal shelters, schools, museums and charities, gaining valuable experience and contacts.
 You can also partake in additional training on topics such as first aid and the Makaton language system.
 This provides you with unique skills and furthers your employment opportunities upon graduating.

 You’ll explore volunteering in your first year, then complete a work placement in your second year.
-There are also further industry placement opportunities between the second and third year.
+There are also further industry placement opportunities between the second and third year and in the third year.
 Your practice and professional development will be underpinned by lectures, seminars, tutorials and workshops.
 You will also complete a range of assessments such as written assignments, individual and group presentations, case studies, blogs and in-class exams.